aws-samples/monitor-backups-to-amazon-s3-using-amazon-cloudwatch/README.md

    └── web
 ```

-This can be customised based on the file or directory structure of your backup date.
+This can be customised based on the file or directory structure of your backup data.
 So if your backup data folders for each system are not in the root of the S3 bucket, like this:
 ```
 S3Bucket
 └── Applications